svobik7/next-roots/README.md

 // 5. generate href for dynamic page link.href('dynamic', { locale: 'en' })
 // result: '/en/[...slug]'

+// 6. generate href for home page using shortcut link.href('/', { locale: 'en' })
+// result: '/en'
 ```
+> NOTE: There is predefined home page shortcut `/` in roots package.
+So you do not need to use `home` if you don't want to.

 The same options work for link alias plus dynamic params can be explicitly pushed: